-- Note, if the position is at an inter-governmental organisation (i.e., the UN), an international court or tribunal (i.e., ICC, or IACHR), or a leading non-governmental organisation (i.e., Amnesty International), competition for positions will be intense, application processes may be lengthy, and deadlines may not align with IHRP fellowship timelines.
-Some organisations, including the International Criminal Court, have early application deadlines (i.e., November 1).
+- Note if the position is at an inter-governmental organization (i.e., the UN), an international court or tribunal (i.e., ICC, or IACHR), or a leading non-governmental organization (i.e., Amnesty International), competition for positions is intense, application processes may be lengthy, and deadlines may not align with IHRP fellowship timelines.
+Some organizations, including the International Criminal Court, have early application deadlines (i.e., November 1).
 For most other courts, tribunals, and commissions, applications must be received at least 3 months in advance of the desired start-date.
-As such, it may be difficult for students to obtain an Offer Letter for the position prior to applying for an IHRP fellowship by the deadline of February 9, 2024. - Students should also be aware that, in comparison to student-initiated fellowships where they work with the host organisation in advance to develop a project, they will have less control over the work they do.
+As such, it may be difficult for students to obtain an Offer Letter for the position prior to applying for an IHRP fellowship by the deadline of February 14, 2025, but they are still invited to apply (see the underlined note below). - Students should also be aware that, in comparison to student-initiated fellowships where they work with the host organization in advance to develop a project, they will have less control over the work they do.